qinzian/Evidence-Board/readme.txt

 * github preview doesn't seem to work, it is likely that the angularJS script is not loading properly online, try to download the whole package or clone the repo to run it

-Next v3.5:
+Next v3.6:
- makes lines appear to be connecting notes that are connected display lines on keypress 'v'
+ deleting cxn in im window will also delete the cxn lines

 issues:
- not locating
+ not locating properly in the optionPane window, may be due to i switched to local angularjs script

  handlers relationship not proper (i.e. shouldn't be instantiating the super class ih, should use nh instead)